 The absorption of the jaw bone is inevitable.
 Without teeth or implants to create stress on the bone, the remodeling process of bone can not occur.
 It is this remodeling process that builds bone.
 Most patients complain about the fit of the lower denture and it is the lower jaw bone that reabsorbs FOUR TIMES FASTER than the upper jaw.
 This is why I stress to all of my denture patients that they all need to be in implants, eventually.
 The best time to have implants placed is when the teeth are being extracted, therefore you only need one surgery.
 If it is not financially feasible, then implants should be placed within the next 3 years.
 The photo below shows what happens to the jaw when implants are not placed.

 Here is a cross-section of different aged cadavers.
 After the teeth are removed the bone begins to atrophy and absorb.
 As you can see there is plenty of room for implants for all of these examples except for the last two.
 This is why getting implants close to the time of extraction is best.

 Who needs Implants?

-If you would like to know more about implants and preservation of your jaw bone.
-Contact us today 817 336-2121.
+If you would like to know more about implants and the preservation of your jaw bone, contact us today at 817 336-2121.
 We look forward to meeting you!

 Photos were taken from Carl Misch 3rd ed.
 Implantology Text Book.